 Oh, lyuli - lyuli - lyuli!

-And the gate creak - creak
+And the gate creaks - creaks

-They sat at the gate
+They sat on the gate

-Don't wake up Vanya
+Don't wake up Vanya with us

-In the river trickles say
+The trickles in the river say

-The moon looks out of our window
+The moon is looking through our window

-Stars are burning in the sky
+Stars are shining in the sky

-He tells small children to sleep.
+Tells small children to sleep.

-ORDER THE ORDER TO MAKE A LULLABY
+ARRANGE THE LINES IN ORDER TO MAKE A LULLABY SONG

 Don't lie on the edge

-And take you into the woods
+And drag you into the woods

 Hush, Little Baby, Do not Say a Word

-A gray top will come
+The little gray top will come

-Under the bush
+Under the broom bush

-7. Continuing work on the topic
+7.Continuing work on the topic

-How long has a lullaby been in existence?
+How long has the lullaby been around?

-(The children perform the lullabies they have prepared.)
+(Children sing the lullabies they have prepared.)

 We have guys who also worked at home and prepared lullabies for you.